 The Sokoke stands out as a unique cat.
 They are very dog-like in personality and will rush to greet you when you return from work.
 The Sokoke is an intelligent breed who are easy to train to walk on a leash.

 Sokoke’s bond deeply with their owners and are never far away.
-They are playful, inquisitive and loyal breed who gets along with children and other pets.
+They are playful, curious and loyal breed who gets along with children and other pets.